llvm/llvm-project/llvm/docs/NewPassManager.rst

 .. code-block:: shell

   $ opt -passes='pass1,pass2' /tmp/a.ll -S
+  # -p is an alias for -passes
+  $ opt -p pass1,pass2 /tmp/a.ll -S

 The new PM typically requires explicit pass nesting.
 For example, to run a function pass, then a module pass, we need to wrap the function pass in a module